Conservation for Kids: Learn to Reduce, Reuse, and Recycle

 4 min to read

 Your child is undoubtedly familiar with the concept of recycling.
-Perhaps he or she owns something “made from recyclable materials.”
+Perhaps they own something “made from recycled materials.”
 Or maybe your family recycles empty bottles and cans, and your child knows to put these items in the recycling bin.
-He or she probably even recognizes the recycling symbol on the bottom of these recyclables.
+They probably even recognize the recycling symbol on the bottom of these recyclables.

-Knowing the importance of conservation, the science of composting, and the difference between renewable and nonrenewable resources is just a start.
-Most importantly, the three R’s can also help your child develop his or her creative thinking and strategic skills—and gain a deep respect for the environment.
+Knowing the importance of conservation, the science of composting, and the difference between renewable and nonrenewable resources is just the beginning.
+Most importantly, the three R’s can also help your child develop their creative thinking and strategic skills—and gain a deep respect for the environment.

 Take your child’s understanding of recycling to the next level with a hands-on strategy.

-Before you and your student take action, review the three R’s and discuss any concepts that are new to your child.
+Before you and your student take action, you may want to ask yourselves, “What is conservation, and how does the three R’s concept help conversation efforts?”
+After answering these questions, it’s time to review the three R’s and discuss any concepts that are new to your child.

-Reduce — to limit the amount of resources you use and the waste you create
+• Reduce: to limit the number of resources you use and the waste you create

 Once you and your student have reviewed the definitions, discuss renewable and nonrenewable resources.
 What are some examples of each?
 What do the three R’s have to do with renewable and nonrenewable resources?
 How are the three R’s related to each other?